fieldtrip/website/workshop/meg-uk-2015/spm_source.md

 #### Generating batch scripts

 You can use the batch framework to construct a processing pipeline across a group of subjects or across different source reconstruction approaches.
-A brief exampl
+A brief example

 1. Save the batch by going to “File” in the Batch editor and select “save Batch and Script“.
 As file name write 'batch_localise_inv'.
 This will result in two files: a batch file 'batch_localise_inv_job.m' and a Matlab script 'batch_localise_inv.m' which runs the batch file.
 Take a look at the job-file by entering “open batch_localise_inv_job.m” in the MATLAB command window.
 2. In batch_localise_inv.m replace nrun = X; with nrun = 1 and save the file.
 We could now run this Matlab script with the same results as if we had pressed the green “Run” button in the Batch Editor.